The Bernardi process and torsor structures on spanning trees: The Bernardi map is bijective

 Let $D$ be a break divisor and fix a pair $(v,e)$ consisting of a vertex $v$ and an edge $e$ adjacent to $v$.
-To define the map $\alpha_R : B(G) \to S(G)$, we will inductively reconstruct a spanning tree $T$ with $\beta(T)=D$, along with a corresponding Bernardi tour which traverses $T$.
+To define a map $\alpha: B(G) \to S(G)$ which is inverse to $\beta$, we will inductively construct a spanning tree $T$ with $\beta(T)=D$, along with a corresponding Bernardi tour which traverses $T$.
 Since the tour is obtained by walking along edges belonging to $T$ and cutting through edges not belonging to $T$, but in this case we don't know $T$, our challenge is to use the break divisor $D$ to figure out which edges to walk along and which to cut through.
-The solution is that we will cut through an edge $e'$ if removing that edge from the graph and subtracting a chip from $D$ at the current vertex gives a break divisor $D'$ on the resulting graph $G'$; otherwise we walk along $e'$ and add it to the spanning tree which we're building.
+The solution is that we will cut through an edge $e'$ if removing that edge from the graph and subtracting a chip from $D$ at the current vertex gives a break divisor $D'$ on the resulting (connected) graph $G'$; otherwise we walk along $e'$ and add it to the spanning tree which we're building.

-More formally, $\alpha_R(D)$ is defined to be the output of Algorithm~\ref{RightBernardiInverse} below.
+More formally, $\alpha(D)$ is defined to be the output of Algorithm~\ref{RightBernardiInverse} below.

 \begin{proposition} Let $G$ be a graph and $D$ a break divisor on $G$.
-Then $\alpha_R(D)$ is a spanning tree of $G$ and $\beta(\alpha_R(D)) = D$. \end{proposition}
+Then $\alpha(D)$ is a spanning tree of $G$ and $\beta(\alpha(D)) = D$. \end{proposition}

-\begin{proof} We will show that Algorithm~\ref{RightBernardiInverse} terminates (and hence $\alpha_R$ is well-defined), and that $\alpha_R(D)$ is a spanning tree.
-The fact that $\beta(\alpha_R(D)) = D$ is then clear from the definitions of $\alpha_R$ and $\beta$.

-The termination of Algorithm~\ref{RightBernardiInverse} follows easily from the fact that $T$ is always a tree at every stage of the algorithm (that $T$ is always connected is clear, and we will prove in a moment that $T$ never contains a cycle).
-To prove that $S := \alpha_R(D)$ is a spanning tree, we must show that $S$ contains every vertex of $G$ and does not contain a cycle.
-The former follows easily from the latter, so the heart of the matter is to show that $S$ does not contain a cycle.

-Suppose for the sake of contradiction that $S$ contains a cycle, and let $C$ be the first cycle produced by the algorithm.
-At the stage of running Algorithm~\ref{RightBernardiInverse} where the cycle $C$ has just been created, we have a break divisor $\tilde{D}$ on a subgraph $\tilde{G}$ of our original graph containing $C$.
-Let $\tilde{T}$ be a spanning tree of $\tilde{G}$ which is compatible with $\tilde{D}$, and let $f$ be an edge of $C$ not belonging to $\tilde{T}$.
-Let $w'$ be the value of $v'$ when Algorithm~\ref{RightBernardiInverse} decides to include the edge $f$ in $S$.
-By construction, $w'$ is an endpoint of $f$.

-Since $f$ is not cut through, $\tilde{D}-(w')$ is not a break divisor on $\tilde{G} \backslash f$.
-By the definition of compatibility, if $w$ denotes the other endpoint of $f$, then $\tilde{D}-(w)$ must be a break divisor on $\tilde{G}$.
-Let $f'$ be the other edge of $C$ having $w$ as an endpoint, and let $w''$ be the other endpoint of $f'$.
-If we traverse $f'$ for the first time starting from $w''$ rather than $w$, then there must be another cycle $C'$ formed before $C$, a contradiction.
-Therefore at some stage of the algorithm $v'=w$ and we decide to include $f'$ in the spanning tree rather than cutting through it at $w$.
-But this contradicts the fact that $\tilde{D}-(w)$ is a break divisor on $\tilde{G}$.